LispCookbook/cl-cookbook/emacs-ide.md

 This page is meant to provide an introduction to using [Emacs](https://www.gnu.org/software/emacs/) as a Lisp IDE.

+We divided it roughly into 2 sections: how to use Slime or Sly, and complementary information on built-in Emacs commands to work with Lisp code.

-[Portacle](https://shinmera.github.io/portacle/) is a portable and multi-platform CL development environment shipping Emacs, SBCL and necessary extensions.
+We want to bring [Portacle](https://shinmera.github.io/portacle/) to your attention.
+It is a portable and multi-platform CL development environment shipping Emacs, Slime, SBCL, git and necessary extensions.
 It is a straightforward way to get going.

 ![](assets/emacs-teaser.png)